galloclaudio/mega-search-links/README.md

-# URL Fetcher Tool
+# Mega Search Links

 ## Overview

-The URL Fetcher Tool is a Python-based application designed to retrieve URLs from an internal API provided by Meawfy.
+The Mega Search Links is a Python-based application designed to retrieve URLs from an internal API provided by Meawfy.
 This tool connects to the API, processes the JSON results containing URLs, and displays them in a user-friendly format.
 It is highly customizable, allowing users to modify the user-agent for their HTTP requests.

 ## Purpose